AasthaSinha2002/AasthaSinha2002/README.md

 - 🔭 I’m currently researching about - SIRENS and controllable image generation.
-- 🌱 I’m currently learning - ML and python
+- 🌱 I’m currently learning - React and Node
-- 😅 Planning on messing with - Front end development.
+- 😅 Planning on messing with - FullStack.
 - 👀 Have previously worked on -
     1. Java
     2. Python